The History and Risks of Reinforcement Learning and Human Feedback

-The notion of red-teaming for reward models is simpler and less interactive, as the output of the model is a score rather than another turn of text.
-For this reason, progress on red-teaming and safety analysis of reward models should be simpler.
+\paragraph{Evaluation of reward model safety} The primary means for evaluating the safety, toxicity, and potential harms of LLMs is a process known as red-teaming, which entails focused attempts to prompt the language model into a broad array of harmful behaviors~\citep{ganguli2022red}.
+Red-teaming for generative models is primarily separated into two axes, attack vectors and harms.
+The notion of red-teaming for reward models is simpler and less interactive, as the output of the model is a score rather than text to read and comprehend.
 To do so, the score of reward models across a series of text documents or snippets that have the potential for harm should be compared to `neutral' texts.
 Second, reward models should be evaluated for adversarial input strings, e.g. sequences of text that produce unexpectedly high or low scores, which could indicate downstream exploitation during the RL step.
 As a starting point, practitioners could consider the efforts to identify adversarial prompts that escalate toxicity (but need not necessarily do so) in the evaluation of LLM generations, for instance as in done in the RealToxicityPrompts dataset \citep{gehman2020realtoxicityprompts}.
-Today, standards for red-teaming are primarily developed in private by for-profit corporations deploying LLMs.
-In the context of reward models, which are rarely shared publicly, this practice can be especially detrimental to developing more robust systems.
-A third-party researcher can play with a closed model and find an adversarial attack even if no red-teaming protocols are shared about the system.
+Today, a third-party researcher can play with a closed model and find an adversarial attack even if no red-teaming protocols are shared about the system.